Timeline for application

 For more tips and advice on interviews in general visit the Interview pages on the Careers website.

-Use Interview Stream to practise video interviews and to hone your interview technique.
+Visit Shortlist.ME to help you practice your interview technique.
 You can practice interviewing anywhere with this using your phone or tablet and can ask for feedback from a Careers Adviser.

 Teaching outside England

 Many graduates decide to teach outside of England.
 Depending on where you want to teach the steps required and places to look for vacancies will differ.
+If/how you can complete your teaching induction after finishing your initial teacher training can differ greatly outside of England.
+If you are considering teaching outside of England, be sure to make an appointment with Careers to go through this in more detail.
 Use the links below to find out more about teaching in other parts of the UK, Ireland and the rest of the world: